nightroman/FarNet/PowerShellFar/README.md

 - `[F5]`

     Opens the editor for the alternative code input.
-    Multiline commands are not added to the history.
     On closing the editor the code is always invoked.
     You may use `[F5]` in the editor to run the code.